 Pulmonary edema should be treated with conventional medications.
 Complementary and alternative therapies may be used with your doctor's permission, helping to strengthen your heart and lungs.
 But they should never be used by themselves to treat pulmonary edema.
-Make sure to tell all of your doctors about any alternative therapies or supplements you may be using.
+Make sure to tell your doctors about any alternative therapies or supplements you may be using.

 Nutrition and Supplements

 Depending on what kind of diuretic you take, you may need to get more potassium and magnesium in your diet -- for example, by eating bananas, apricots, nuts, seeds, and green leafy vegetables.
-Or your doctor may suggest taking a supplement.
-But with other kinds of diuretics, you may need to make sure you don't get too much potassium.
+Your doctor may also suggest that you take a supplement.
+With other kinds of diuretics, you may need to make sure you don't get too much potassium.
 Ask your doctor if you need more magnesium and potassium, or if you need to make other changes to your diet.

 - L-carnitine.
 Improves endurance and is good for heart health.
 Carnitine is a nutrient that helps the body convert fatty acids into energy, which is then used primarily by your muscles.
 If you take blood-thinners or thyroid hormone, ask your doctor before taking carnitine.
 People with a history of seizures should not take l-carnitine.

-- Magnesium helps your heart work bette rand may help treat congestive heart failure.
+- Magnesium helps your heart work better and may help treat congestive heart failure.
 In addition, some diuretics (water pills) may cause your body to lose too much magnesium.
 For this reason, your doctor may recommend a supplement.
-Magnesium and calcium work together to help your heart function, so it's important to ask your doctor before taking either magnesium or calcium supplements.
-Both interact with many medications, herbs, and supplements as well.
+Magnesium and calcium work together to help your heart function.
+So it's important to ask your doctor before taking either magnesium or calcium supplements.
+Both interact with many medications, herbs, and supplements.